irisa-lab/CSB/README.md

 ## Please cite
 **A tool written in Scala for preparation and analysis in MD simulation and 3D-RISM calculation of biomolecules (in press)**
-*Itaru Onishi, Hiroto Tsuji and Masayuki Irisa*
+*Itaru Onishi, Hiroto Tsuji, and Masayuki Irisa*
 Biophysics and Physicobiology, 2019, vol. 16,
 doi: 10.2142/biophysico.16.0_00